decretist/Dissertation/Chapter2/chapter2b.md

 distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
 Other topics covered include ecclesiastical hierarchy and clerical discipline.
-The second part consists of 36 cases.
-A treatise on penance (*tractatus de penitentia*) divided into seven distinctions is inserted in the second part at C.33 q.3.
-The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*) divided into five distinctions.[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]
+The second part consists of 36 cases, which are further subdivided into 168 questions.
+Four of the questions, C.11 q.2, C.17 q.3, C.22 q.3, and C.29 q.1 are empty, and one, C.33 q.3, encapsulates a treatise on penance (*tractatus de penitentia*, abbreviated *de Pen.*) divided into seven distinctions.
+The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*, abbreviated *de Cons.*) divided into five distinctions.[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and
+sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]

 * * *